fgarrec0397/granity/README.md

 > :warning: **UNDER HEAVY DEVELOPMENT** :warning:
 >
-> Due to the fact that this application is not live, it may contains some bugs and issues.
-The V0.1 will be released as soon as the first project made with it is done.
-> You can follow the development of this first project [here](https://github.com/fgarrec0397/flappy-poop).
->
-> Please consider it before using this tool.
-Updates will be a pain in the *ss, but you can always starring it if you love the concept :heart:
+> This application is not usable in its current version, but you can always starring it if you love the concept :heart:

 <p>&nbsp;</p>